kkul40/Escape-Game/README.md

 # KacisOyunu - Escape from the ghosts

-A simple Game with pygame
+A simple Game made with Python/pygame